100% Client-Side • Images never leave your device

 PixPipe vs TinyPNG (2026)

-TinyPNG is a popular image compression tool.
-PixPipe is a full AI image pipeline.
-Here's how they compare for creators working with AI-generated images.
+TinyPNG is one of the most popular image compression tools on the web.
+PixPipe is a full AI image processing pipeline built for creators working with AI-generated images.
+Both tools reduce file sizes, but they take very different approaches — and serve different workflows.

 FeaturePixPipeTinyPNG